ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 You should write a new test that follows these steps for the `compute_square_while` function!
-Finally, please make sure that you explain all of the steps in these test cases by adding single-line comments to each test case function.
+Finally, please make sure that you explain all of the steps in these test cases by adding single-line comments to each line in every test case function.

 ???+ note